middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 i.
 Students may choose to take a leave of absence during their time at Middlebury.
 They may choose not to return after a successfully completed semester, or they may choose to take a leave during a semester in progress.
 If they choose to withdraw from a semester in progress prior to December 1 for the fall semester or May 1 for the spring semester, no courses will appear on their transcript.
 (A course with a failing grade assessed as a penalty for academic dishonesty by the Academic Judicial Board will not be removed from a transcript regardless of the timing.)

 ii.
 Students who withdraw in the middle of a semester are ordinarily eligible for readmission after a full Fall or Spring semester away.
 If they withdraw from a semester after December 1 (fall) or May 1 (spring), their courses will remain on the transcript.
-Any student wishing to take a leave of absence should consult with their Class Dean.
+Any student wishing to take a leave of absence should consult their Class Dean.

 iii.
 In circumstances where a student does not respond to communications about their intentions to return for the semester, and there is no other information suggesting their intent to return (e.g., no class registration, no engagement with Student Financial Services, not participating in housing processes, etc.) they will automatically be placed on a voluntary leave of absence.